G. de P. — We seem to be increasing in numbers all the time. Are there any questions this evening?

 G. de P. — You could not do that.
 Has anyone else a question?

-Student — May I ask two questions about death?
-I was reading in Letters That Have Helped Me today, and Mr. Judge says that death is a disappointment to the self.
+Student — I was reading in Letters That Have Helped Me today, and Mr. Judge says that death is a disappointment to the self.
 Will you please explain what that means?

 G. de P. — Yes.
 The ideal condition for the higher part of a human being is continuous learning, a continuously learning existence; and in the devachan there is an interruption in the schoolwork of life, a very necessary interruption indeed, because the assimilation of what has been learned there and then takes place.
 The experiences of the past life are molded or burned into the character.
 Nevertheless this interruption of the schooling in life is a disappointment to the reincarnating ego.
 It is a rather curious way of phrasing the fact that Mr. Judge is speaking of there, but it is true enough.
 I think that this is the answer to your question.